UPDATE: While most theme parks remain closed, some have started or plan to reopen soon. Most notably, Disneyland and Disney California Adventure

 When will the parks reopen?

-UPDATE: Closures are expected to extend into at least April at all theme parks.
-Disneyland will now be closed “until further notice,” according to Disney.
-Universal Studios Hollywood has announced that it expects to reopen on April 20, 2020.
-Six Flags and Cedar Fair parks (Knott’s Berry Farm, Cedar Point, Kings Island, etc.) are now expecting to reopen in mid-May.
+UPDATE: Closures are expected to extend into at least June at all theme parks.
+Disneyland is planning on reopening on July 17 with reduced capacity and extra limitations.
+Universal Studios Hollywood has announced that it will remain closed “at least through May 31.”
+Six Flags and Cedar Fair parks (Knott’s Berry Farm, Cedar Point, Kings Island, etc.) are now closed indefinitely (Cedar Fair was previously expected to reopen in mid-May).

 Keep in mind though that there is no fixed reopening date, as the coronavirus pandemic is a rapidly evolving situation.
 All the major theme park companies maintain that they will continue to monitor the situation during the closure and follow the guidance of local and national health officials.